BioBlitz

 Introduction

 First of all, you're probably wondering what BioBlitz is.
 It is a platform that hosts public biology tests, called "blitzes", to make biology education more accessible.
-Studying for the USA Biology Olympiad (USABO) or the MCAT exam takes a tremendous amount of effort and practice is needed to well.
+Studying for the USA Biology Olympiad (USABO) or the MCAT exam takes a tremendous amount of effort and a lot of practice is needed.

-Most people spend hours reading Campbell's Biology to prepare for the opens, but are limited by the few open and semifinal exams that are available.
-Created by USABO participants, the platform provides a centralized place to take practice tests, as well as create questions for others.
+Many people spend hours reading Campbell's Biology to prepare for the first round of USABO, but are limited by the few past exams that are available.
+Created by USABO participants, this platform provides a centralized place to take practice tests (called "Blitzes"), as well as create them for others to take.

 How it works

 The home page will show a list of blitzes.
-Each will be created by a user on the platform.
-Mitosisphere is a team of problem writers that make many of the questions.
+Each is created by a user on the platform.
+Mitosisphere is a team of problem writers that write many of the questions.
 Each contest is assigned a rating based on how difficult it is.
-A blitz with a higher rating indicates more challenging content, dynamically determined by how users performed on the blitz.
+A Blitz with a higher rating indicates more challenging content, dynamically determined by how users performed on the blitz.

 Compete